-Q. How do you plan on making you're opinion heard as you do not belong to a party?
+Q. How do you plan on making your opinion heard as you do not belong to a party?

 A. Not belonging to a party is a plus.
 And for the past 7 years in DCC I've made it my business to be heard and I've challenged the system on a daily basis.
 I'm a flexible Independent that can move through out the system because I don't get bogged down in unnecessary argument or entangled in ideologies.
 You can be heard in Dáíl Éireann but you need to be effective on the ground for the people who have elected you.
 I have been very effective on the ground as a councillor in getting things done.

 I hope this satisfies your query and you can see your way to giving me your No 1 vote.
 We need a new articulation.
 I believe I can fill that position